Milieudefensie v Royal Dutch Shell: Facts

-In order to safeguard the temperature limit set out in the Paris Agreement, global carbon emissions to decrease with 45% in 2030.
-Given the clear gap between Shell´s plans and the targets of the Paris Agreement, seven environmental organisations foundations – Milieudefensie (the Dutch branch of Friends of the Earth), Greenpeace, Fossielvrij, Waddenvereniging, Both ENDS, Jongeren Milieu Actief, and ActionAid – and 17,379 individual claimants in the Netherlands filed a class-action lawsuit against Shell in April 2019, arguing that Shell should change its business model to reach an emissions reduction target of 45% by 2030 in line with the Paris Agreement.
+Seven environmental organisations – Milieudefensie (the Dutch branch of Friends of the Earth), Greenpeace, Fossielvrij, Waddenvereniging, Both ENDS, Jongeren Milieu Actief, and ActionAid – and 17,379 individual claimants in the Netherlands filed a class-action lawsuit against Shell in April 2019, arguing that Shell should change its business model to reach an emissions reduction target of 45% by 2030 in line with the Paris Agreement.
 By failing to change, the plaintiffs argued, Shell had failed to uphold the unwritten duty of care laid down in Book 6 Section 162 of the Burgerlijk Wetboek (Dutch Civil Code) as well as articles 2 and 8 of the European Convention on Human Rights.
 Shell stated in response to the summons that it was doing its part to address climate change, and that "What will accelerate the energy transition is effective policy, investment in technology and changing customer behaviour.
 None of which will be achieved with this court action.
 Addressing a challenge this big requires a collaborative and global approach."

 Hearings at the district court at The Hague were held in December 2020.
 The plaintiffs were required under Dutch law to demonstrate that a viable alternative business model existed for Shell to achieve the suggested 45% reduction goal, and had used the recent transformation of Danish company Ørsted from fossil fuels to renewables as a viable example.
 During the trial, Shell issued a pledge in February 2021 to be net-zero by 2050.
 Plaintiffs considered Shell's pledge to be inadequate as the company would still fail to meet the Paris Agreement goals.

 Judgment

-The Hague District Court orderd that Shell's current sustainability policy was insufficiently "concrete", and that its emissions were greater than that of most countries.
+The Hague District Court ordered that Shell's current sustainability policy was insufficiently "concrete", and that its emissions were greater than that of most countries.
 Due to these factors, the court ordered that Shell must indeed reduce its global emissions by 45% by 2030 compared to 2019 levels; the reduction targets include emissions from its operations and products.
 The court declared the order provisionally enforceable, meaning that the order has immediate effect, even if one of the parties appeals the ruling.